 Do the many different services, methodologies, modalities and products you offer in your business take clients to the same result?
 Said otherwise, is everything that you teach or offer leading your clients to the same ultimate end result?
-Let me give you myself as an example: Yes, I am an expert at marketing, and also at mindset, systems, client management, the spiritual element of Client Attraction, closing the sale, and even Internet marketing and information marketing.
+Let me give you myself as an example: Yes, I am an expert at marketing, and also at mindset, systems, client management, the spiritual element of The Leveraged Business, closing the sale, and even Internet marketing and information marketing.
 Each of those roads leads to attracting more clients.
-Client Attraction is the “umbrella” or the catch up for everything that I offer.
+The Leveraged Business is the “umbrella” or the catch up for everything that I offer.
 No matter what I am teaching, it helps you get more clients.
 All my roads lead to client attraction.
 What about you?

 Think about all that you offer your clients.
 Ask yourself: How does it all make sense and fit into one neat little package?
 You can do lots of things and teach different things, but what is the umbrella that captures it all?
 If something doesn’t fit under the umbrella, then perhaps you shouldn’t offer it.
 Or, find a way to switch up your business to make all your offerings fit into one cohesive package.
 The key is to have one unified way.
 This is what I help my clients define.